jehansontech/GenericGraph/README.md

 A subgraph provides a view over nodes in a base graph.

-The subgraph's nodes are specified by ID and may be given when the subgraph is created or may be added later.
+The subgraph's nodes are specified by node number and may be given when the subgraph is created or may be added later.

 ```
-let nodeIDs = Set<NodeID>()
+let nodeNumbers = Set<Int>()
-nodeIDs.insert(node1.id)
+nodeNumbers.insert(node1.nodeNumber)
-let subgraph1 = graph1.subgraph(nodeIDs)
+let subgraph1 = graph1.subgraph(nodeNumbers)

-subgraph1.addNode(node2.id)
+subgraph1.addNode(node2.nodeNumber)

 let subgraph2 = subgraph1.subgraph() // subgraph2 is empty at this point
-subgraph2.addNode(node1.id)
+subgraph2.addNode(node1.nodeNumber)
 ```

 __Navigation over the nodes in a graph is done via Steps.__